panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 The problem is that `result` variable is declared at the beginning, but used only at the end.

-To increase the undestanding of the function, always try to keep the variable declaration as close as possible to the usage place.
+To increase the understanding of the function, always try to keep the variable declaration as close as possible to the usage place.

 Let's improve the function by moving the `result` variable declaration right before the `return` statement: